-The newly discovered companion to β Cru is most likely a low-mass pre-main-sequence star, similar to the post T Tauri stars found in the ROSAT data (Park & Finley 1996; Alcala et al. 2002).
+The newly discovered companion to β Cru is most likely a low-mass pre-main-sequence star, similar to the post T Tauri stars found in the ROSAT data (Park & Finley 1996; Alcalá et al. 2002).
 It has a hard, thermal spectrum as PMS stars do, and shows significant variability, again, as PMS stars do.
 The age of β Cru is less than the pre-main-sequence lifetimes of most low-mass stars.
-Lindroos (1985) identified a few dozen B stars with likely PMS companions.
+Lindroos (1986) identified a few dozen B stars with likely PMS companions.
 If this newly discovered companion indeed is a PMS star, then β Cru would be a Lindroos binary.
+As such, it would be useful for testing evolutionary models if an optical spectrum of the companion can be obtained.
+It would be especially helpful if enough information about the mid-B spectroscopic companion (which is supposed to still be on the main sequence (Aerts et al. 1998)) can also be obtained.

-Given the companion's X-ray luminosity of nearly 10^{30} ergs s-1 cm-2, even a G star somewhat above the main sequence would have a f_X/f_V ratio consistent with those seen in PMS stars.
+Given the companion's X-ray luminosity of nearly $10^{30}\,$ $ergs s^{-1} cm^{-2}$ at the assumed distance of 108 pc, even a G star somewhat above the main sequence would have a f_X/f_V ratio consistent with those seen in PMS stars.
 A somewhat later spectral type is more likely, of course.
-The nearby K and M post-T Tauri stars detected in the ROSAT pointing are typically $13^{\rm th}$ magnitude and have $f_X/f_V \approx 10^{-2}$ (Park & Finley 1996).
-If the companion has a similar X-ray-to-V-magnitude flux ratio, then it is a $12^{\rm th}$ magnitude PMS K star.
-If the magnitude difference between β Cru and this newly discovered companion is roughly 11, then at a separation of 4" and with the primary being so bright, detecting it with a ground-based optical or IR telescope will be a challenge; though such data would obviously be very useful for confirming its PMS status and characterizing its properties.
+The nearby K and M post-T Tauri stars detected in the ROSAT pointing are typically 13th magnitude and have $f_X/f_V \approx 10^{-2}$ (Park & Finley 1996).
+If the companion has a similar Xray-to-V-magnitude flux ratio, then it is a 12^{th} magnitude PMS K star.
+If the magnitude difference between β Cru and this newly discovered companion is roughly 11, then at a separation of 4'' and with the primary being so bright, detecting it with a ground-based optical or IR telescope will be a challenge; though such data would obviously be very useful for confirming its PMS status and characterizing its properties.
 Any accretion disk it might have would be significantly irradiated by UV light from the primary.
 Finally, given a projected separation of 430 AU, the companion should have an orbital period (around β Cru and its spectroscopic companion) of at least 1000 years.